1 in 4

 If You Need Menstrual Supplies

-Anyone who receives period products from us gets them through one of our distribution partner organizations.
+Anyone who receives period products from us gets them through one of our partner organizations.
 For a list of these partners, the programs and services they offer, and how you can contact them, visit the link below.

-If you need period products or other resources, contact 211.
+If you need other resources, contact 211.

 A Black woman hands a tampon to a white person with the Kalamazoo skyline in the background.